The Double Sunrise

 The Double Sunrise service was formed in July 1943 to re-establish the Australia–England air link that had been cut due to the fall of Singapore in February 1942.
 The service initially operated from its base in Nedlands, Western Australia near Perth, to the Royal Air Force base at Lake Koggala near Galle in Ceylon (now Sri Lanka).
 It was later extended to Karachi in British India (now part of Pakistan), which was the terminus for the BOAC service from England.
 The name of the service was derived from the crew and passengers observing two sunrises on the westbound flight from Australia.
+With a single flight taking between 27 and 33 hours, it was and remains the longest (by time aloft) commercial flight in history.

 Background

 The commercial aviation link between Australia and the United Kingdom was established in 1934 (later to be coined "The Kangaroo Route").
-In June 1940, it was interrupted when access to the direct commercial air routes across the Mediterranean were lost.
-The resulting wartime "Horseshoe Route" that connected Australia and England for airmail (via Africa) then started its operation in the same month and ran until its final reserve route ("Reserve Route 3") connecting Australia via Broome was lost on February 15, 1942 with the fall of Singapore.
+In June 1940, it was interrupted when access to the direct commercial air routes across the Mediterranean were lost due to Italy entering the war.
+The resulting wartime "Horseshoe Route" that connected Australia and England for airmail (via Africa) then started its operation in the same month and ran until its final reserve route ("Reserve Route 3") connecting Australia via Broome was lost on 15 February 1942 with the fall of Singapore.
 Plans for restoration of the connectivity were started in early 1943, resulting in the ideation, equipping, and successful testing of what would become the Double Sunrise service.

 Earlier in 1939 an alternative route via the Indian Ocean was proposed and designed by the Australian Government for potential use in case of emergency.
-The designed route was Port Hedland - Batavia - Christmas Island - Cocos Island - Diego Garcia - The Seychelles - Mombasa.
+The designed route was Port Hedland – Batavia – Christmas Island – Cocos Island – Diego Garcia – The Seychelles – Mombasa.
 This route was surveyed and tested in June of 1939 but would ultimately not be used as Batavia had already fallen in March 1942 in the Battle of Java (1942).
-Direct airmail connectivity to Africa would eventually be restored via the Double Sunrise service connecting to BOAC's service from Kogalla via The Seychelles to Mombasa in November 1944.
+Direct airmail connectivity to Africa would eventually be restored via the Double Sunrise service connecting to BOAC's service from Koggala via the Seychelles to Mombasa in November 1944.